darioielardi/twirk/docs/spec_changelog.md

 Also, `Base-URL` can now contain a path component - in other words, it's legal to set any prefix you like.

-If you loved the old `/twirp` prefix, you can still use it by using a base URL that ends with `/twirp`.
+If you loved the old `/twirk` prefix, you can still use it by using a base URL that ends with `/twirk`.
 You're no longer forced into use it, however.

-The "/twirp/" prefix is no longer required for three reasons:
+The "/twirk/" prefix is no longer required for three reasons:

- - Trademark concerns: some very large organizations don't want to take any legal risks and are concerned that "twirp" could become trademarked.
+ - Trademark concerns: some very large organizations don't want to take any legal risks and are concerned that "twirk" could become trademarked.
- - Feels like advertising: To some users, putting "twirp" in all your routes feels like it's just supposed to pump Twirp's brand, and provides no value back to users.
+ - Feels like advertising: To some users, putting "twirk" in all your routes feels like it's just supposed to pump twirk's brand, and provides no value back to users.
- - Homophonous with "twerp": In some Very Serious settings (like government websites), it's not okay that "twirp" sounds like "twerp", which means something like "insignificant pest."
+ - Homophonous with "twerp": In some Very Serious settings (like government websites), it's not okay that "twirk" sounds like "twerp", which means something like "insignificant pest."